KyleTownsend74/SimpleInstagram/README.md

 The following **additional** features are implemented:

-- [x] User sees Instagram app icon in app drawer and login screen that looks like the real Instagram page.
+- [x] User sees Instagram app icon in app drawer and a styled login screen.

 ## Video Walkthrough